-RECREATION CENTERS OF SUN CITY WEST, INC. SUPPLEMENTARY INFORMATION ON FUTURE MAJOR REPAIRS AND REPLACEMENTS (UNAUDITED) JUNE 30, 2022 (SEE INDEPENDENT AUDITORS' REPORT)
+RECREATION CENTERS OF SUN CITY WEST, INC. SUPPLEMENTARY INFORMATION ON FUTURE MAJOR REPAIRS AND REPLACEMENTS (UNAUDITED)

+JUNE 30, 2023 (SEE INDEPENDENT AUDITORS' REPORT)

-A Level II (update with a site visit) capital replacement reserve study was performed as of June 30, 2021, by a reserve specialist contracted by the Recreation Centers of Sun City West, Inc..
+A Level II (update with a site visit) capital replacement reserve study was performed as of July 1, 2022, by a reserve specialist contracted by the Recreation Centers of Sun City West, Inc..
 The purpose of the study was to estimate the remaining useful lives and the replacement costs of common property (excluding land and buildings) of Recreation Centers of Sun City West, Inc..
 Replacement costs were based on the estimated costs to repair or replace the common property components at the date of the study.
-Funding of the replacement takes into account the effects of inflation at an annual rate of 3% between the date of the study and the date that the components will require repair or replacement.
-Management updated the capital replacement reserve study as of June 30, 2021, utilizing a tool provided by the reserve specialist.
-The board-designated assets were adjusted appropriately and the fully funded balance as of June 30, 2022 is estimated at \$51,564,406.
+Funding of the replacement takes into account the effects of inflation at an annual rate of 3.00% and net annual after tax interest earnings of 1.70%, between the date of the study and the date that the components will require repair or replacement.
+Management updated the capital replacement reserve study as of July 1, 2022, utilizing a tool provided by the reserve specialist.
+The board-designated assets were adjusted appropriately and the fully funded balance as of June 30, 2023 is estimated at \$57,100,760.